benjstorlie/javascript-quiz/README.md

 ## Comments

+1. I added an "End Quiz" button to make testing easier.
+It simulates the timer reaching zero.

 1. I know that most multiple-choice quizzes show 4-5 choices per item.
 In my teacher education program, I  learned that research showed that having 3 choices was sufficient to assess a student's knowledge.
 Unfortunately, I do not, off-hand, have a source for this.
 However, the only part where it is relevant in the actual code is the shuffling function in the JavaScript file.
 I had it only accept an array with 3 elements, to avoid more complication than necessary.

 2. I really wanted the quiz items to be classes, because I wanted `shuffle` to be a method on the quiz item objects, and I did not want to copy and paste it into each one.